GreatGuys: History

+2017–2019: Formation and debut

 The nine members of GreatGuys—Jaei, Uiyeon, Horyeong, Daun, Baekgyeol, Donghwi, Hwalchan, Haneul, and Dongin—were trainees for three years.
-The name of the group signifies their ability to be "show a cool image on and off stage".
+The name of the group signifies its ability to be "show a cool image on and off stage".
 With an average height of 185 cm, they have been dubbed "the tallest idols".
-The nonet released their debut synth-pop digital single album Last Men and its title track on August 25, 2017.
-They held a showcase in Japan the following January.
+The nonet released its debut synth-pop digital single album Last Men and its title track on August 25, 2017.
+The group held a showcase in Japan the following January.
 A tropical dance song, GreatGuys' second single album Ganda and eponymous title track was released on April 7, 2018.
 Main vocalist Daun contributed to the song's lyrics and Dongin wrote the rap portions of the track.
 A Japanese version was issued two months later.
-GreatGuy attended the 2018 Asia Model Awards, where they received the Rookie of the Year Award.
+The group received the Rookie of the Year Award at the 2018 Asia Model Awards ceremony.

-GreatGuys released their first mini-album Take Off on September 4, 2018.
-Its lead single "Illusion" is a hip hop-rock track.
+GreatGuys released its first mini-album Take Off on September 4, 2018.
+Its lead single "Illusion" is a hip-hop-rock track.
 Hosted at Seoul National University, the group performed at the 2018 Hallyu Dream Donation Concert.
-They also held on a series of live concerts in Japan, Thailand, and Europe throughout November.
-At the end of the year, entertainment website Issue Daily bestowed them with the Bright New Artist Award.
-GreatGuys issued their third single album Trigger and its disco-influenced dance single "Dang!" on April 12, 2019.
-It was released as gratitude for the group's crowdfunding after it surpassed its funding goal by 400%.
-The first of three-part series, GreatGuys released their second mini-album We're Not Alone_Chapter 1: It's You on October 9.
+GreatGuys also held on a series of live concerts in Japan, Thailand, and Europe throughout November.
+At the end of the year, entertainment website Issue Daily bestowed the group with the Bright New Artist Award.
+GreatGuys issued its third single album Trigger and its disco-influenced dance single "Dang!" on April 12, 2019.
+It was released as gratitude for the group's crowdfunding project after it surpassed its funding goal by 400%.
+The first of a three-part series, GreatGuys released its second mini-album We're Not Alone_Chapter 1: It's You on October 9.
 It was fronted by the R&B-tinged dance track "Be on You".
 GreatGuys performed as the only South Korean act at the All Together Asia Land festival in Ho Chi Minh City later that month.